-The Russian legal system is in the process of continuous transformation since the USSR’s collapse 25 years ago.
+The Russian legal system still is in the process of continuous transformation since the USSR’s collapse 30 years ago.
 In recent years it has become quite modern with the adoption of the best business practices from English law and the rest of the world.
-The rate of change and complexity do, however, mean that those deciding to do business in Russia find it is beneficial to have a local advisor to assist with compliance and to reduce costs and the administrative burden.
+The rate of change and complexity does, however, mean that those deciding to do business in Russia find it is beneficial to have a local advisor to assist with compliance and to reduce costs and the administrative burden.

 Registered Companies and Partnerships

 The types of companies in Russia are similar to English law.
 You can choose among branches of your parent company, partnerships, limited liability companies (public or private) or individuals can register as individual entrepreneurs.

 Each type of companies has a number of tax systems applicable to it with various tax rates, periods and other.

 In addition, the type of the company should correspond to the business type (for example banking services, international trading, broadcasting, etc.)